-Interested and Affected Parties List the name of persons consulted in this column, and Mark with an X where those who must be consulted were in fact consulted Date Comments Received Issues raised EAPs response to issues as mandated by the applicant Section and paragraph reference in this report where the issues and or response were incorporated.

-AFFECTED PARTIES Х - - - -

-Landowner/s - - - - -

-Abraham Willem Adriaan Van Wyk Testamentêre Trust ➢ Farm No 570 (Zaai Plaats) ➢ Remaining Extent of Vaalwater No 84 (surrounding neighbour as well) x Any comments received from the landowner will be incorporated into the final BAR and EMPR.

-Lawful occupier/s of the land - - - - -

-N/A - - - - -

-Landowners or lawful occupiers on Х - - - -
+Interested and Affected Parties Date Issues raised EAPs response to issues as mandated by Section and List the name of persons consulted in this column, and Comments Received the applicant paragraph reference in this report where the issues and or response were Mark with an X where those who mus st be incorporated. consulted were in fact consulted AFFECTED PARTIES X - - - - Landowner/s - - - - - Abraham Willem Adriaan Van Wyk Testamentêre Trust Farm No 570 (Zaai Plaats) Remaining Extent of Vaalwater No 84 (surrounding neighbour as well) Х No comments were received from the landowner that could be incorporated into this final BAR and EMPR.
+Lawful occupier/s of the land • - - - - N/A - - - - - Landowners or lawful occupiers on adjacent properties X - - - - Mr AJC van Wyk ➤ Remaining Extent of Cone No 82 Х No comments were received that could be incorporated into this final BAR and EMPR.
+Mr FP van der Schyff ➤ Remaining Extent of Range No 93 Х

-adjacent properties

-Mr AJC van Wyk Remaining Extent of Cone No 82 x Any comments received from the neighbours will be incorporated into the final BAR and EMPR.

-Mr FP van der Schyff x

-Snymansnek Trust ➤ Langkloof No 94 х